pvorb/learn-you-a-haskell/en/11-functors-applicative-functors-and-monoids.md

 Like we've said before, Haskell is lazy by default, which means that only when we try to actually print the results of our functions will any computation take place.
-Furthemore, only those computations that are necessary for our function to tell us the result will get carried out.
+Furthermore, only those computations that are necessary for our function to tell us the result will get carried out.
-The undefined value in Haskell represents an erronous computation.
+The undefined value in Haskell represents an erroneous computation.
 If we try to evaluate it (that is, force Haskell to actually compute it) by printing it to the terminal, Haskell will throw a hissy fit (technically referred to as an exception):